dodgeblaster/jscourse/chapters/Day2/02_DataStructures/README.md

 ]

 ```
 If we wanted to find a user with a specific id, we would have to let the `findIndex` function know we want to search each object based on their id.
-This requires us to do something we have not seen yet, which is supply `findIndex` with a function"
+This requires us to do something we have not seen yet, which is supply `findIndex` with a function
 ```js

 const users = [